+'''

 SET=setInput

 MAP=mapInput

+'''

-Here, setInput and mapInput need to have been defined earlier in the configuration file in an
+Here, setInput and mapInput need to have been defined earlier in the configuration file in an and so on.
+Again, Solo1 and Solo2 need to have been defined as INPUT_BITs above.

-INPUT BIT declaration.
+- INPUT BIT declaration.
 Following this, all the piston inputs should be named:

-PISTON=Solo1
+- PISTON=Solo1

-PISTON=Solo2
+- PISTON=Solo2